Can AI Test for Limpieza de Sangre?

 What conquistadors were actually like: woodcut from Bartolomé de las Casas's "Destruction of the Indies" (source)

 So Diego Rincón was remembered as a gallant, brave conquistador, but what of his wife, Doña Luisa de Porras, "a most noble lady, / renowned for her exceptional virtue"?
-Flórez de Ocáriz wrote that she came from suitably renowned stock, having been born in Sevilla to (translation by Claude.ai): "Pedro de Porres and Catalina Fernández de Fonseca y Montemayor.
+Flórez de Ocáriz wrote that she came from suitably renowned stock, having been born in Sevilla to (translation from Claude.ai): "Pedro de Porres and Catalina Fernández de Fonseca y Montemayor.
 And Pedro de Porres [was] a native of Madrid, and originally from the Mountains [northern Spain?], who came to Seville with his brother Martín de Porres, city councilman (Veinticuatro) of [Seville]...
 Doña Catalina Fernández de Fonseca y Montemayor was the legitimate daughter of Juan Fernández de Montemayor, Captain in the wars of Granada, and of his wife Juana Tamayo, sister of Fray Juan de Santa María, Dominican Religious in San Pablo of Seville...
 Commonly they say this lineage [is] Porras, but it is not called [anything] except Porres: there have always been good knights in the Kingdom of León."
 (Volume 2, Arbol 14, Section 43).

 Flórez de Ocáriz precedes that passage by insisting again that the proper surname is "Porres (which vulgarly and corruptly they called Porras)," and one might wonder if he doth protest too much.
 I suspect that something could be awry with Flórez de Ocáriz's account... because even before his time, the origins of the Porras family were hard to prove!
-Looking through Full-Text Search for Pedro de Porras and his family turned up transcriptions of the 1558 permits allowing Luisa de Porras and her siblings to emigrate to South America survive.
+Looking through Full-Text Search for Pedro de Porras and his family turned up transcriptions of the 1558 permits allowing Luisa de Porras and her siblings to emigrate to South America.
 The surname always appears as Porras, not Porres...

 The baptisms of the Porras siblings, all children of Pedro de Porras and Catalina Fernández, were found among the parish records of San Pedro in Sevilla: amazingly, it seems that Luisa de Porras was baptized on February 22, 1540 and Margarita de Porras was baptized in 1547!
+Several decades later, in the same church on June 6, 1599, a baby boy named Diego Rodríguez de Silva y Velázquez was baptized... and he grew up to be Diego Velázquez, one of the greatest painters of all time!!!!

 El patio de los Naranjos at the Cathedral of Sevilla, as seen from the famed La Giralda tower (source)

-This is incredibly heavy information that is hard to process.
-Was a Jewish ancestor burned at the stake by the Spanish Inquisition, right by the cathedral, in what is now a charming patio with orange trees?
-Some modern Colombians could be disturbingly glad to hear this story and be deluded into thinking they qualify for Spanish "law of return" citizenship -- but even when Spain and Portugal considered such citizenship applications, these rumors and conjectures would not have been sufficient evidence of Sephardic descent.
+Some modern Colombians could be disturbingly glad to hear this story and be deluded into thinking that because of this possible distant ancestor they qualify for Spanish "law of return" citizenship -- but even when Spain and Portugal considered such citizenship applications (which they don't anymore), these rumors and conjectures would not have been sufficient evidence of Sephardic descent.

 Part of the 1510 farda listing Gonzalo Fernández (source)

-It says (translation by from Claude.ai): "It appears that the said houses were granted by Diego de Deza and Doña Leonor de Guzmán his wife, residents of Seville in the parish of San Román ... in the year [1457] to Francisco González Bazo and Francisca González his wife.
+It says (translation from Claude.ai): "It appears that the said houses were granted by Diego de Deza and Doña Leonor de Guzmán his wife, residents of Seville in the parish of San Román ... in the year [1457] to Francisco González Bazo and Francisca González his wife.
 The deed passed before Manuel López, public notary of Seville, by whom the deed is signed.
 And afterward it appears that these buyers, Francisco González Bazo and his wife, fell into heresey, and their properties were confiscated by order of the Holy Office [Inquisition] and the Council of the Catholic Monarchs, with their power, [the houses were] sold to Alonso Fernández de Santillán, resident of Lugo... in the year [1486]."
-The historian Ruth Pike further clarifies in her book Linajudos and Conversos in Sevilla that the Bazo family home was in Santa Cruz, a former judería (Jewish neighborhood) in Sevilla.
+Historian Ruth Pike further clarifies in her book Linajudos and Conversos in Sevilla that the Bazo family home in question was in Santa Cruz, a former judería (Jewish neighborhood) in Sevilla.

 Despite the documented rumors, Juan de Espinosa Salvago and the Beltrán de Caicedo brothers would become knights of Santiago.
 In their time these men would have been known as great "hijosdalgo," but roughly four centuries later, the pretenses of nobility and "purity" are laughably false.
 What my search results turned up were the horrors of prejudice and hatred left unchecked.